Save the Children harps on exclusive breastfeeding for kids

 By Ibrahim Wuyo, Kaduna

-Exclusive breastfeeding is the best source of nourishment for infants and young children, and a proven lifesaving strategy that helps protect children against several common childhood illnesses, such as diarrhea and pneumonia
+Exclusive breastfeeding is the best source of nourishment for infants and young children, and a proven lifesaving strategy that helps protect children against several common childhood illnesses, such as diarrhoea and pneumonia

 breastfeeding saves lives.

-” It is one of the cost-effective intervention for the prevention of deaths in children under five years old.
+” It is one of the cost-effective interventions for the prevention of deaths in children under five years old.

 Colostrum, the first milk a mother produces, is the most potent natural immune system booster known to science; lactating mothers are encouraged to give it to their babies immediately after delivery.